Enjoying our puzzle hints?

 Definition: a musical concept, not a sports term

-Why it's tricky: multiple meanings, can refer to a musical concept or a sports term
+Why it's tricky: can refer to both a musical concept and a sports term

 Connections #1009 explained